robertpeteuil/inkdrop-export-by-tag/README.md

   - requires selecting download destination on each run
   - optional settings, including pre-define export folder
   - useful for occasional exports
-- Express Mode: triggered via keystroke sequence or Export Menu
-  - requires setting "export tag" and "export location" in plugin settings
-  - many optional settings provide flexibility
-  - no interaction required after triggering
-  - useful for repetitive workflows

-- an "express-mode" which exports without dialog boxes by using a predefined "export tag" and "export location" in settings

 It enables right-clicking on a tag and selecting from the context menu, "Export as Markdown" and "Export as HTML".
 This brings up a dialog to select the export location, and then exports Notes with that tag in format chosen (markdown or HTML)).
 Right-clicking on tags can be performed in two locations: the tag list in the sidebar and the title block of the note in the editor pane.